How to Perform a Design Patent Search Thoroughly

 Frequently Asked Questions

-- What is the difference between a design patent and a utility patent?
+What is the best tool for a design patent search?

 If you have any questions about performing a design patent search, post your legal need to get free custom quotes from one of the lawyers on UpCounsel's marketplace.
 With an average legal experience of 14 years, as well as working with or on behalf of companies such as Google and Airbnb, you can be sure you'll receive practical and applicable assistance.